 The Company has a revolving credit and security agreement (Credit Agreement) with Wells Fargo Bank, National Association.
 The Credit Agreement provides for a revolving credit facility (Credit Facility) that matures on February 6, 2018.
-Borrowings under the Credit Facility are initially limited to \$15.0 million, subject to a borrowing base requirement based on eligible receivables and inventory.
+Borrowings under the Credit Facility are initially limited to the lesser of (i) \$15.0 million and (ii) a borrowing base requirement based on eligible receivables and inventory, and currently less approximately \$10.3 million of reserves.
 Such limit may increase to \$20.0 million, subject to the borrowing base requirement, after July 31, 2016, if the Company satisfies certain conditions.
 The Credit Facility includes a \$2.0 million sublimit for the issuance of letters of credit.